Triprime/MLautomation/ML_automation/README.md

 To run the tests locally, perform the following steps.

 ## Staging Setup
-### 1. On the Mavenlink staging environment, create a new account and upgrade it to Premium
+### 1. On the Mavenlink staging environment, create a new account and upgrade it to Premier
 #### 1.a.
+If staging env is not up to date with production, the automation may not function correctly
+#### 1.b.
 Use predefined user data to create the Admin account
-#### 1.b.
-If staging env is not up to date with production, the automation may not function correctly
 #### 1.c.
 Write down the account ID
 #### 1.d.
+Upgrade the account to Premier
+#### 1.e.
 Enable the following feature flags on the account:
 - Edit Profile in Access Groups
 - Account Admins get all access group permissions (if the FF has not been removed)
 - Access Control Default Access Groups